elixir-europe/BioHackathon-projects-2019/projects/5/report/report.md

 ![An example map](assembled_map.png)

+Moreover, we worked on an interface from MINERVA to a full pathway-based analysis and visualization of disease maps in HiPhathia web tool.
+The task is divided in back-end and front-end related work.
+The back-end was developed under the Java EE platform, using Java 11 and the Spring Framework plus Spring Batch for managing the job queue, and a Mongo database for data persistence.
+The front-end was prototyped using TypeScript and ReactJS.

+**Back-end**
+First, a service with a RESTful interface takes an identifier from MINERVA Platform network and a RD expression dataset as inputs, decompresses and stores the files in a temporal folder and queues the files to the second service, returning a job identifier.
+Second, a Mongo and Spring Batch based service downloads MINERVA-hosted disease map using dedicated services, developed during the BioHackathon.
+The map is preprocessed for its use in HiPhathia web tool.
+Then, HiPathia algorithm for pathway-based analysis is executed as an R script.
+Finally, a HTTP server is prepared for the visualization of the results from HiPathia pathway-based analysis,with an URL based on the job identifier.

+**Front-end**
+We developed a web component for its inclusion in Hipathia Web (and possibly in MINERVA) allowing the user to upload experimental data and select a MINERVA disease map, execute the corresponding Hipathia analysis, and view the results.

 ### Step 4.
 Streamlining of the previous steps and configuration of the workflow

 The workflow is implemented as a shell pipeline which can be configured by a parameters file where the user can set all the parameters mentioned above including the list of disease identifiers.
 The output of the pipeline is a ZIP file containing the disease map with genetic and variants overlays and can be imported into [MINERVA](https://minerva.pages.uni.lu/).
 The pipeline implements the above described steps in the following order: